The Everybody Wins! Story

 Soon, volunteers from other companies were joining in.
 In its second year, Arthur’s lunchtime reading program grew to two companies - five companies - ten companies.
 In 1991, three years after his first Power Lunch, Arthur retired from his accounting job and founded Everybody Wins! as a non-profit organization.

 In 1997, Everybody Wins!
 Atlanta was founded, serving the students of Hope-Hill Elementary School through the Power Lunch program.
-For over 18 years, Everybody Wins!
+Since then, Everybody Wins!
 Atlanta has been devoted to improving the reading skills and developing a love of reading in students who are reading below grade level, giving them a greater chance for success in school and expanding their life horizon.